 There’s a lot that goes into engines running correctly.
 An engine’s health is directly affected by efficiency and fuel consumption.
-There are a lot of components that are involved in fuel delivery and consumption, and not every engine is the same.
+Many components are involved in fuel delivery and consumption, and not every engine is the same.

 Some are carbureted, while others are fuel injected, and each system has different failure points.
 The key to an engine running efficiently is not having too much or too little fuel, or in other words, the engine should not run too rich or too lean.